connection Well-being empowerment

+Through support from the Motorola Solutions Foundation, First Responder Trauma Services Beekeeping Program will further support our everyday heroes, first responders, and the communities they serve.
 As part of our 911 Navigators program, FRTS offers a therapeutic beekeeping initiative for current and retired first responders and frontline workers, providing a calm, hands-on environment to support healing from trauma and chronic stress.
-Participants learn hive care, pollinator behavior, and sustainable practices while benefiting from the calming, purposeful nature of working with bees —an activity shown to reduce anxiety and build emotional resilience.
+Participants learn hive care, pollinator behavior, and sustainable practices while benefiting from the calming, purposeful nature of working with bees, an activity shown to reduce anxiety and build emotional resilience.
 This unique program fosters peer connection, promotes mental well-being, and empowers participants with new life skills rooted in nature and sustainability.

 Therapeutic benefits